djcurill/data-compression/README.md

 **Pros**

 - Performs better given repeating values
-- Will perform similar to fixed encoding given large input sample size (will derive fixed encoding as n increases)
+- Will perform similar to fixed encoding given large input sample size

 **Cons**

 - More complex to implement
 - Performance will level out as sample size becomes large enough to include the full population (0-127)

-The huffman enconding technique offers more flexibility and will likely outperform the Fixed length encoding method should the data be much more likely to be skewed.
-This algorithm will not perform well if the distribution of data turns out to be uniform (i.e. a high degree of entropy).
+The huffman encoding technique offers more flexibility and will likely outperform the Fixed length encoding method should the data distribution be skewed.
+This algorithm will not perform similar to the Fixed Length encoding if the distribution is uniformly random (i.e. a high degree of entropy).

 ## How Huffman Enconding Works